nats-io/nats-architecture-and-design/adr/ADR-6.md

 ## Prior Work

-Currently the NATS Docs regarding [protocol convention](https://docs.nats.io/nats-protocol/nats-protocol#protocol-conventions) says this:
+Currently, the NATS Docs regarding [protocol convention](https://docs.nats.io/nats-protocol/nats-protocol#protocol-conventions) says this:

 > Subject names, including reply subject (INBOX) names, are case-sensitive and must be non-empty alphanumeric strings with no embedded whitespace.
 All ascii alphanumeric characters except spaces/tabs and separators which are "." and ">" are allowed.
 Subject names can be optionally token-delimited using the dot character (.), e.g.:
 A subject is comprised of 1 or more tokens.
 Tokens are separated by "." and can be any non space ascii alphanumeric character.
 The full wildcard token ">" is only valid as the last token and matches all tokens past that point.
 A token wildcard, "*" matches any token in the position it was listed.
 Wildcard tokens should only be used in a wildcard capacity and not part of a literal token.